NapperJLG/CV/README.md

 ## Interests

-- Keen musician - PLay guitar, bass and drums in a variety of bands, as well as regular performances at Hip Hop Karaoke!
+- Keen musician - Play guitar, bass and drums in a variety of bands, as well as regular performances at Hip Hop Karaoke!
 - Enjoy watching and playing American Football